First Time User? Enroll now.

 Magnitude of Effect: 50% decrease in breast cancer, compared with nulliparous women or women who give birth after age 35 years.

 Based on solid evidence, women who breast-feed have a decreased risk of breast cancer.

 Magnitude of Effect: The RR of breast cancer is decreased 4.3% for every 12 months of breast-feeding, in addition to 7% for each birth.

-Based on solid evidence, exercising strenuously for more than 4 hours per week is associated with reduced breast cancer risk.
+Based on solid evidence, physical exercise is associated with reduced breast cancer risk.